|Guide||♦||14 Triplogs||1 Topic|

 This trail was officially dedicated in the summer of 1998.
-Much of the trail, which links Sunset and Little Elden Trails, was constructed by devoted trail volunteers including mountain bikers, hikers, equestrians and several other organizations.
-It appears that all of their hard work has pad off as this is quickly becoming one of the more popular trails in the area.
+Much of the trail, which links Sunset and Little Elden Trails, was constructed by devoted trail volunteers including mountain bikers, hikers, equestrians, and several other organizations.
+It appears that all of their hard work has paid off as this is quickly becoming one of the more popular trails in the area.

-As the trail climbs through the ever present ponderosa pine and Gambel oak trees that inhabit much of Flagstaff's surrounding landscape, it gradually winds through Douglas-fir, limber pine and pockets of aspen trees at the top.
+As the trail climbs through the ever-present ponderosa pine and Gambel oak trees that inhabit much of Flagstaff's surrounding landscape, it gradually winds through Douglas-fir, limber pine, and pockets of aspen trees at the top.
 Additionally, you will encounter the occasional rocky mountain maple along the trail which during the fall season will blaze with color.
-Two vistas along the trail offer outstanding views of Sunset Crater located 8 miles northeast (as the crow flies) and in the distant background the painted desert acts as a colorful backdrop.
+Two vistas along the trail offering outstanding views of Sunset Crater located 8 miles northeast (as the crow flies) and in the distant background, the painted desert acts as a colorful backdrop.

 This hike is listed as One-Way.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.